Custom item types

 object has the following useful information:

-status.keys_to_fix list of cdict keys that need fixing
+status.keys_to_fix set of expected_state keys that need fixing

 """